OpenCyphal/pydsdl/README.md

 All functions and methods must be type-annotated.
 This is enforced statically with MyPy.

-Ensure compatibility with Python 3.5 and all newer versions.
+Ensure compatibility with all versions of Python that have not yet reached the end-of-life.

 Do not import specific entities; instead, import only the package itself and then use verbose references, as shown below.